The six operations in topology: Shape theory and shape submersions

-Since $\cate{T}\text{op}_{/\cate{X}}$ has small cofiltered limits, the latter can be extended to a functor It is possible to construct the functor directly by showing that there is an equivalence
+Since $\Top_{/\Y}$ has small cofiltered limits, the latter can be extended to a functor It is possible to construct the functor directly by showing that there is an equivalence

-which is functorial on $Z\in\text{Pro}(\cate{X})$, as it is done in [Lur16, Proposition E.2.2.1].
-However, we preferred to prove directly the functoriality of the relative shape, namely because the approach mentioned above leaves unclear how the functor $\Pi_{\infty}^{\cate{X}}$ would behave at the level of morphisms, which is needed to have a proof of homotopy invariance as clean and immediate as the one above. \end{remark} \begin{remark} As usual, since $\cate{T}\text{op}$ has pullbacks, the slice $\cate{T}\text{op}_{/\cate{X}}$ can be equipped with a contravariantly functorial structure
+which is functorial on $Z\in\Pro(\Y)$, as it is done in \cite[Proposition E.2.2.1]{lurie2016spectral}.
+See also \cite[Section 4.1]{carchedi2018relative}.
+However, here we preferred to give an alternative and more direct construction of the functorial structure of the relative shape. \end{remark} \begin{remark} As usual, since $\Top$ has pullbacks, the slice $\Top_{/\X}$ can be equipped with a contravariantly functorial structure